jwalton3141/jwalton3141.github.io/_posts/2017-12-22-Embed-Publication-Matplotlib-Latex.md

 Style sheets allow the user to effortlessly swap between styles without having to alter their plotting routines.
 As an example, to change to the [seaborn](https://seaborn.pydata.org/) style we would use ```plt.style.use('seaborn')```.
-Style sheets are additive, and it is possible to specify multiple styles.
-For example, to use seaborn's colour palette and styling, but with our LaTeX fonts, we could do:
+Style sheets are additive, and it is possible to combine multiple styles.
+For example, to use seaborn's styling with our LaTeX fonts (a personal favourite), we would do:
 ```py
 plt.style.use('seaborn')
 plt.style.use('tex')